jtirana98/SFL-workflow-optimization/README.md

-# scheduling-jobs

-Set-up steps:
+# Workflow Optimization for Parallel Split Learning

+This code is for the paper: _Tirana, J., Tsigkari D., Iosifidis G., Chatzopoulos, D. Workflow Optimization for Parallel Split Learning, in proc. of IEEE INFOCOM 2024._

+**Set-up and requirements steps:**

 1. Python > 3.9
-2. Install cvxpy, run: `$ pip install cvxpy`
+2. Install cvxpy, run: `pip install cvxpy`
-3. Install GUROBI for cvxpy, run:  `$  pip install gurobipy`
+3. Install GUROBI for cvxpy, run:  `pip install gurobipy`
 4. Get access to GUROBI license.
-5. Other libraries:
-    - numpy
-    - pandas

-Scripts Organasation:
+There is a free academic license [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
+5. run `pip install -r requirements.txt`

+**Scripts and branch organasation**:
 - utils.py: read from input files
 - fwd_only.py: implementaion of the model that contains the forward propagation (x,y).
 - fwd_bwd.py: implementation of the whole model (forward and backward propagation) (x,y,z).